• Skip to primary navigation

 The Pulkas can be loosely called roti as well and it is one of the very common dinner items that I make at home.
 The Whole Wheat Phulka needs just a handful of ingredients and is very simple to make.
 It can be served with a variety of side dishes like Methi Dal, Paneer Do Pyaza.

-It also works well with just with some spicy achaar (pickle) and yogurt.
+It also works well with just some spicy achaar (pickle) and yogurt.
 Talking about the ingredients, I have to mention that for the past couple of years, I have been adding flax meal to my Whole Wheat Phulka dough.
-This is one of the best vehicle to include flax meal which makes it even more healthier.
+This is one of the best vehicles to include flax meal which makes it even healthier.

-On the wire grill I flip it with a swift motion and it works great.
+On the wire grill, I flip it with a swift motion and it works great.
 It does take a little bit of practice, but trust me, it makes you feel like a professional chef in the kitchen.
-My husband has become a pro in this and he flips it when I am rolling the dough.
+My husband has become a pro at this and he flips it when I am rolling the dough.

 Preparation time - 15 minutes plus about 30 minutes of resting time